 - Cooperation with existing library organizations.
 The endowment initiative will be in touch with groups such as the Chief Officers of State Library Agencies and school and rural library associations.
 It will also cooperate with the International Coalition of Library Consortia (ICOLC), including some 200 consortia of all kinds and all sizes in the U.S. and elsewhere.
 ICOLC could be a partner in efforts to create similar endowments around the globe.
 On the academic side, the endowment potentially could use the Association of Research Libraries to enlist the cooperation of libraries at large institutions, while at the same time reaching out to smaller libraries through ICOLC and otherwise.

-- Purchase of OverDrive if possible to kickstart the two digital library systems.
+- Purchase of OverDrive—if this is still possible and makes economic sense compared to alternatives—to kickstart the two digital library systems.
 A Japanese conglomerate owns America’s largest provider of public library and K-12 ebooks.
 OverDrive is America’s de facto public digital library system.
-We want real national systems run by librarians—OverDrive people could still serve as advisors.
-If the endowment could not purchase OverDrive, the company could still be used as a contractor if its prices and services were competitive.
+We want real national systems run by librarians.
+It is possible that open technology may reduce or eliminate the desirability of an OverDrive purchase.

 - Use of contractors where appropriate—for example, the provision of highly specialized technical services.
 At the same time, librarians, not contractors, should be in charge.